anjana-codes/buzzline-02-anjana/README.md

-# buzzline-02-case
+# buzzline-02-anjana
 Streaming data is often too big for any one machine.
 Apache Kafka is a popular streaming platform that uses publish-subscribe patterns:

-- **Producers** publish streaming data to topics
+Producers publish streaming data to topics
-- **Consumers** subscribe to topics to process data in real-time

-We'll write Python producers and consumers to work with Kafka topics.
+Consumers subscribe to topics to process data in real-time We'll write Python producers and consumers to work with Kafka topics.

 Kafka needs space - it's big.

 It also comes from the Linux world.
 We'll use WSL on Windows machines.

-## Copy This Example Project & Rename

-1. Copy/fork this project into your GitHub account and create your own version of this project to run and experiment with.
-2. Name it `buzzline-02-yourname` where yourname is something unique to you.
+## Introduction

+This project set up the example project and see how streaming analytics works using the Kafka streaming platform and the provided producer and consumer scripts.
+I have a 5 year old son.
+So I updated the producer to send questions for 5-year-old boys, including topics like food, dinosaurs, superheroes, favorite games, and snacks.
+Each message streams every 3 seconds.
+Also I enhanced the consumer to detect keywords like “dinosaur 🦕”, “superhero 🦸”, “food/snack 🍕”, and “game ⚽” and log them with special icons for easier visibility in real-time analytics.

+### Name: Anjana Dhakal, 09/03/2025

+## Objectives:
+1. Understand Python Kafka producers.
+2. Modify producers and consumers for real-time data streaming.
+3. Perform basic real-time analytics using Kafka.

 ## Task 1.
 Install and Start Kafka (using WSL if Windows)